kksgandhi/personal_site/icebreaker questions.md

  - Do the ABCs as fast as possible
  - If your mood was a weather, what would it be?
  - If you were arrested, what would your friends assume it was for?
+ - What's the smallest body of water you'd be willing to swim in, if you knew there was a dead body in it.

 [[icebreaker games]]